-It is important that drivers obey the posted entrance and exit signs, and are respectful to our Taylor Elementary staff members, who are there to ensure the children's safety as they exit cars and proceed to the entrance.
+It is important that drivers obey the posted entrance and exit signs, and are respectful to our Pleasant Run Elementary staff members, who are there to ensure the children's safety as they exit and enter cars.
+Parents should remain in the car line and should not park in the lot or drop students off in unapproved areas (such as the bus lot).
+Parking is limited and during arrival and dismissal spots are reserved for staff and students who are handicapped and need additional time and support to transition to their car.